KEHS students are expected to dress appropriately and smartly whilst at school, travelling to and from school and on the games field.

 Any white revere (open neck) blouse or green KEHS (Trutex brand) open neck blouse, long or short sleeved.
 No t-shirt should be visible at the neck.

-Shoes or ankle boots should be formal, black and polishable (made from leather or imitation leather, but not patent).
-Footwear should be obviously branded, stitching should be black, and labels should not protrude from the shoe or boot.
-Canvas, pumps, Converse style trainers and sports trainers must not be worn.
-If there are extenuating medical circumstances requiring specialist footwear, please supply a signed note from parent/guardian.
+Shoes or ankle boots should be formal, black, and polishable (made from leather or imitation leather, but not patent).
+Canvas pumps, Converse style trainers and sports trainers must not be worn.
+If there are extenuating medical circumstances requiring specialist footwear, please supply a signed note from a parent/ carer.

 Black socks, ankle or knee length, or black tights.
 Either tights or socks should be worn.